 Step 7: Go back to the MAMP tab and click on ‘MyWebsite’.

 Step 8: You will be taken to the Drupal default website installation page.

 Step 9: Click Save and Continue and select Standard Installation on the next screen.
 Click Save and Continue again.

-Step 10: If you arrive at such a screen, click ‘Continue Anyway’ link at the bottom of the page.
+Step 10: If you arrive at such a screen, click the ‘Continue Anyway’ link at the page’s bottom.

 Step 11: Enter the database name, username, and password.
-The username and password can be found in the MAMP landing page under MySQL section.
+The username and password can be found on the MAMP landing page under the MySQL section.
 Click Save and Continue.

 Voila!
 Your first demo website is ready.
 Play around with it, give some little tweaks and learn Drupal in a fun way.